Royal Australasian College of Surgeons: Philanthropy

+Museum and archive

+The college maintains a museum and archive of historic items related to the history of surgery in Australia including instruments, artworks, rare and historic books, and memorabilia.
+It is open to the public.

 Equity and inclusion

 The RACS was rocked by a scandal in 2015 when a Sydney vascular surgeon Gabrielle McMullin claimed during a speech that for the sake of their careers it would be safer for female surgical trainees to "comply with requests for sex from their supervisors" than to refuse and report these requests.
-She later backed these claims with evidence that she had reported sexual harassment of trainees to the College and that the reports were ignored.
+She later backed these claims with evidence that she had reported sexual harassment of trainees to the college and that the reports were ignored.
 The original comments were highly provocative and controversial, but prompted a major bullying and harassment investigation RACS that spanned several years.
 In 2016, the RACS published an official Diversity and Inclusion plan.
 Fewer than 15% of active Fellows in surgery in Australia are female with a variety of plans to improve representation.